pangers/Intelligence-iOS-Framework/README.md

 ```

-Note that revokeRole only revokes one copy of that role, so if a role has been assigned mutliple times it will need to be revoked multiple times.
+Note that revokeRole only revokes one copy of that role, so if a role has been assigned multiple times it will need to be revoked multiple times.

 ## Location Module ##